Graham Wood (musician): Career

-In 2009, he opened The Ellington Jazz Club in Perth, Western Australia.
+In 2009, he opened the Ellington Jazz Club in Perth.
 In its first year, the venue put on 520 shows and featured 2,586 musicians.

 Wood was a PhD candidate at the University of Western Australia School of Music and completed his thesis in 2010 entitled "Factors affecting the performance wellness of jazz pianists in practice and performance".
 He presented two papers at the Performing Arts Medicine Association annual conference in Aspen, Colorado.